Who Should Consider a Tankless Water Heater?

 Best for: Small-to-medium households, energy savers, and space-conscious owners.

-Worst for: Large families (without multiple units) or very cold climates (without modifications).
+Worst for: Large families (without multiple units) or frigid climates (without modifications).

 ROI: 6+ years, but incentives can shorten payback.